 • Demeaning or contemptuous of the other parent

-Research proves that conflict between parents hurts children.
+Research proves that conflict between co-parents hurts children.
 A study by Dr. Irwin Sandler in 2013 showed that conflict between parents poses the greatest risk for harm to children—not the divorce itself.
 Even very young children notice conflict and will be harmed by it.
 The problem is, you won’t see the harm right away.
-It looks like your children are doing okay.
-But they aren’t fine.
-The conflict has left scars that may never heal.
+It looks like your children are doing okay but they may not be fine.
+The conflict leaves scars that may never heal if not addressed.

 When I work with parents who don’t want to change, I tell them, “It’s your choice how many scars you will leave on the hearts of your children.”
 Another way to think of this harm is that it’s like leaving a car running in the garage.
 The conflict between you and your ex is the running car.
 As long as the car is running, the poisonous fumes will seep into the garage.
 You can’t see the fumes, but they are there, causing damage.
 As long as you leave the car running, your children will breathe the fumes.
 But if you take the car out of the garage and drive away, the children won’t be near the fumes.
 You may still have to deal with the fumes, deal with them away from the children.